 Suomenlinna Church, Structure of worship in Suomenlinna, Finland

-Suomenlinna Church is a stone building with a plastered grey facade and square tower rising from Iso Mustasaari island.
-The structure stands at about 27 meters tall and features clean, geometric lines that are visible from across the fortress grounds.
+Suomenlinna Church is a stone building with a plastered grey facade and a square tower, standing on Iso Mustasaari island within the Suomenlinna fortress.
+The tower rises to about 27 meters (88 ft) and is visible from the sea, making it one of the most recognizable structures on the island.

 The community of curious travelers